Types of breast cancer and related breast conditions

 For most people these symptoms happen many years after their implant surgery, but it could happen sooner.
 An in situ BIA-ALCL is when the lymphoma hasn’t spread into other areas of the breast.
 The implant is removed and no further treatment is usually needed, but sometimes you may have drug treatment.
 The outlook is excellent for this type.

-Basal type breast cancer has particular genetic changes in the cells.
+Basal type breast cancer has particular changes in the cells.
 The cells make large amounts of a protein called cytokeratin 5/6.

 Doctors use other treatments, such as surgery, chemotherapy and radiotherapy, instead.